swiftdiaries/cisco-kubeflow-starter-pack/README.md

 # Cisco Kubeflow Starter Pack
-The Cisco Kubeflow Starter Pack is a set of end-to-end applications that uses [Kubeflow](https://www.kubeflow.org/) to manage a portable, distributed, and scalable machine learning system on on-premise [Kubernetes](https://kubernetes.io/) clusters running on Cisco ML servers.
+The Cisco Kubeflow Starter Pack is a set of end-to-end applications that uses [Kubeflow](https://www.kubeflow.org/) to manage a portable, distributed, and scalable machine learning system on on-premise [Kubernetes](https://kubernetes.io/) clusters running on Cisco Infrastructure (UCS).
 Our mission is to help Cisco customers to reduce the friction in managing ML infrastructure by eliminating the complex steps in *build-train-deploy* machine learning models.

 ## Cisco and Kubeflow
 [Kubeflow](https://www.kubeflow.org/) is a machine learning toolkit for Kubernetes.
 It consists of a core set of components needed to develop, build, train, and deploy models on [Kubernetes](https://kubernetes.io/) efficiently.
 Cisco has been part of the Kubeflow journey since the project’s formative stage and has been one of the leading contributors with a focus on our customer needs.